SystemsApproach/5G/primer.rst

 scheduling granularity to the benefit of applications that cannot tolerate unpredictable latency.

+The fourth is related to delivering mobile connectivity to a massive number of IoT devices, ranging from devices that require mobility support and modest data rates (e.g. wearables, asset trackers) to devices that support intermittent transmission of a few bytes of data (e.g., sensors, meters).
+None of these devices are particularly latency-sensitive or bandwidth-greedy, but the latter are especially challenging because they require long battery lifetimes, and hence, reduced hardware complexity that draws less power.

+Support for IoT device connectivity revolves around allocating some of the available radio spectrum to a light-weight (simplified) air interface.
+This approach started with Release 13 of LTE via two complementary technologies: mMTC and NB-IoT (NarrowBand-IoT).
+Both technologies build on a significantly simplified version of LTE—i.e., limiting the numerology and flexibility needed achieve high spectrum utilization—so as to allow for simpler IoT hardware design. mMTC delivers up to 1Mbps over a 1.4MHz of bandwidth and NB-IoT delivers a few tens of kbps over 200kHz of bandwidth; hence the term *NarrowBand*.
+Both technologies have been designed to support over 1 million devices per square kilometer.
+With Release 16, both technologies can be operated in-band with 5G, but still based on LTE numerology.
+Starting with Release 17, a simpler version of 5G NR, called *NR-Light*, will be introduced as the evolution of mMTC.
+NR-Light is expected to scale the device density even further.

-As a consequence of all three improvements, 5G NR is able to partition the available bandwidth, with different partitions reserved for different classes of traffic (e.g., high-bandwidth versus low-latency).
+As a consequence of all four improvements, 5G NR is designed to support partitioning the available bandwidth, with different partitions dynamically allocated to different classes of traffic (e.g., high-bandwidth, low-latency, and low-complexity).
 This is the essence of *slicing*, an idea we will revisit throughout this book.
-And then to support mission-critical applications, 5G NR is able to make fine-grain scheduling decisions that avoid unpredictable queuing delays for small packets.
+Moreover, once traffic with different requirements can be served by different slices, 5G NR's approach to multiplexing is general enough to support varied scheduling decisions for those slices, each tailored for the target traffic.